Across the pond: local US support

 Inflexion’s in-country experts help to facilitate this, with their on-the-ground presence particularly key in a time when travel is very difficult.
 North America spans a large geographic space, and so our Boston office can help make that seem a bit less far away.

-The appointments of Whit Bower in 2019 and Pete Bozain in 2020 give Inflexion-backed businesses direct access to experienced, senior North American professionals with an established network.
+The appointment of Whit Bower in 2019 gives Inflexion-backed businesses direct access to experienced, senior North American professionals with an established network.
 Whit can offer local insight and direct access to the North American market, assisting with local contacts, M&A and broader business development.
 “International expansion is something many high-growth businesses set their sights on, and many undertake this successfully.
 Whether looking to do so organically or acquisitively, having local professionals on side to help smooth the way can help.
 From assisting with the admin to identifying prospective clients or even acquisition targets, we are constantly looking for ways to improve the portfolio’s prospects in North America.”